hostup/hostup-roundcube-merge/README.md

 # Database Merge Script

-This script helps merge data from one database to another, focusing on the `users`, `contacts`, and `identities` tables.
-The primary use-case is for merging user-related data between two instances of a web application.
+This script merges data from one Roundcube database to another, focusing on the `users`, `contacts`, `collected_addresse` and `identities` tables.
+The primary use-case is for merging multiple roundcube installations database into a single one.

+By default the script will set `mail_host` under the users table to mail.site.tld where site.tld is the domain name.
+It's important that you change this record to match the mail server for the user.
+For example to change mail host to localhost for all merged users replace the following line
+`mail_host = "mail." + user['username'].split('@')[1]`
+with
+`mail_host = localhost`

 ## Prerequisites